jonjonsonjr/test-docs/README.md

 contentId (populate this with the URL pointing to the media)
 - contentType: e.g. "video/mp4"
 - streamType: typically of type `MediaInfo.STREAM_TYPE_BUFFERED`
-- MediaTracks: Closed caption and tracks information, if available.
-See the section on
-[Handling Tracks and Closed Captions](#handling-tracks-and-closed-captions).
+- MediaTracks: Closed caption and tracks information.
+See the section on [Handling Tracks and Closed Captions](#handling-tracks-and-closed-captions).

-_**Remark 2.** It is very tempting to try to pass around MediaInfo objects between activities.
-For example, if the user is browsing a catalog and selects a video to be taken to an activity with detailed info on the video, you might want to pass the MediaInfo that represents that video to the next activity.
+_**Remark 2:** It is very tempting to try to pass around MediaInfo objects between activities.
+For example, if the user is browsing a catalog and selects a video, you might want to pass the MediaInfo that represents that video to the next activity.
 Unfortunately, MediaInfo is neither `Serializable` nor `Parcelable` so you cannot pass that in an intent; however, CCL uses a simple `Bundle` to wrap the `MediaInfo`, and provides two static utility methods `Utils.bundleToMediaInfo()` and `Utils.mediaInfoToBundle()` to convert between the two types:_

 ```java
 public static Bundle mediaInfoToBundle(MediaInfo info);